 - Click Update & security, the troubleshooting

-- here on right-hand side look for and select internet
+- here on the right-hand side look for and select internet

 - Click run the troubleshooter, and let windows to detect and fix the problems prevent connect to the internet.

 - Also, run the network adapter troubleshooter from the same screen only